-While the ease and convenience of a boat dive is a nice break from all that shore diving, on our Bonaire scuba diving trip fitting in all the boat dives felt almost inconvenient (of course, alot was due to the circumstances noted above).
+While the ease and convenience of a boat dive is a nice break from all that shore diving, on our Bonaire dive trip fitting in all the boat dives felt almost inconvenient (of course, alot was due to the circumstances noted above).

 So next time, I'm thinking we will just play it by ear.
 We'll do some boat dives, just not as many.

 Klein Bonaire does have some nice diving and if you haven't been there, I would recommend checking it out.